JDIZM/compound-interest/README.md

 });
 console.log("additionalContributions", additionalContributions);

-// example interest only payment with an interest rate of 6% on a principal of 250,000 const valueOfHome = compoundInterestPerPeriod({
+// example interest only payment that compounds at 4% per annum
+// with an interest rate of 6% on a principal of 250,000 const interestOnly = compoundInterestPerPeriod({
   principal: 250_000,
   rate: 4,
   years: 25,